-Bangkok is pure sensory overload, and in a city that hits you from all sides at all times, it’s worth splurging for a high-end oasis in which to start and end your days.
+In a city that hits you from all sides at all times, it’s worth splurging on a high-end oasis to start and end your days.
 Combining luxury, history, art, culture and cuisine, Bangkok’s most luxurious hotels are bastions of tranquillity in a city that never sleeps.
-If you want the finest five-star spots in Bangkok, here are the most lavish.
+If you want the finest five-star spots in Thailand’s capital, here are the most lavish.

-Pulling up to the ultra-luxe Peninsula is like travelling through time.
-Situated on the west side of the Chao Phraya River, the hotel picks up its passengers via teak wood river boat and glides them through the choppy waters to the hotel’s seaside entrance.
-Once inside, guests will find themselves on a first-name basis with staff as they’re shown the one-of-a-kind spa, world-class restaurants and pool with its view of passing boats.
+Pulling up to the ultra-luxe Peninsula, on the west side of the Chao Phraya River, is like travelling through time.
+The minute you step inside, you’re on first-name terms with staff as they show you the one-of-a-kind spa, world-class restaurants and pool with its view of passing boats.
 If you want an even more rarefied pick-up, you’re in luck: the Peninsula is the only hotel in the city with its own helipad and door-to-door helicopter service from the airport.

-If you’re looking for resort living while baking in the big city, Banyan Tree has just about everything you could ask for.
-Soaring 21 floors above the Sathorn/Silom neighbourhood, the outdoor pool area offers free 15-minute massages.
-For exercise enthusiasts, the health club offers a bevy of shape-shifting classes like yoga and Muay Thai.
+This is the life: relaxing resort living in the big city.
+A head-spinning 21 floors above the Sathorn neighbourhood is the outdoor pool area.
+For more exertion, there’s the health club, with a range of shape-shifting classes including yoga and Muay Thai.
 And the spa, with its generous rain showers, is an oasis of signature massages, featuring authentic Thai techniques.
-The rooftop at the hotel is also a gem, where the aptly named Vertigo and Moon Bar give guests spectacular views from 61 floors up.
-For more grounded dining opportunities, take a trip on Apsara, Banyan Tree’s converted vintage rice barge that cruises the Chao Phraya while you down decadently prepared Thai dishes.
+Indulgent evenings spin out on the hotel rooftop, where drinking haunts Vertigo and Moon Bar deliver spectacular views from 61 floors up.
+For lower – but no less lofty – dining, take a trip on Apsara, Banyan Tree’s converted vintage rice barge that cruises the Chao Phraya while you down decadent Thai dishes.

-Don’t let the out-of-the-way location dissuade you – The Siam is the best boutique hotel in Bangkok, and nothing else compares.
-There are only two room options here – luxurious suites or pool villas – and you can’t go wrong with either, as they both come with butler service, espresso machines and a portable Wi-Fi device to help you get around the city.
-Unique amenities abound at The Siam, including a movie theatre that you can plug your own Netflix details into and a traditional tattoo studio where Thai masters use the ancient khem technique to mark up your body with Buddhist symbols.
-Though it’s far from the centre of the city, the hotel has its own boat to ferry you along the river to all the major Bangkok sites.
+Don’t let the out-of-the-way location dissuade you – The Siam is hands down the best boutique hotel in Bangkok.
+Calling itself an urban sanctuary, the room options – sumptuous suites or pool villas – all come with butler service, espresso machines and portable wifi to help you get around the city.
+Unique amenities include a movie theatre and a traditional tattoo studio where Thai masters employ the ancient khem (needle) technique.
+Due to its distance from the centre of the city, the hotel has its own boat to ferry you along the river to all the major Bangkok sites.

-HiSo is shorthand for Bangkok’s high-society social scene, and if you want to dip your toes into that exclusive water, you’ll find their ilk at the many restaurant and bar outlets of the Anantara Siam are prime territory for the city’s well-heeled.
-It’s a lavish scene, as you’ll realise, entering the lobby to find priceless artefacts perched atop display cases, giving the lobby the feel of both a library and an ornate palace.
-Choose from Thai, Italian and Japanese for dinner, before heading to the Aqua restaurant to do a little people watching.
-The hotel itself is in the middle of the city, near the chicest malls in Siam and across the road from the Royal Bangkok Sports Club, home to the king’s inner-city golf course, polo grounds and racetrack.
+If you want to mingle, you’ve come to the right place: the restaurant and bar outlets of the Anantara Siam are prime territory for the city’s well-heeled.
+It’s a lavish scene, as you’ll realise, entering the lobby to find priceless artefacts perched atop display cases, creating the impression of both a library and an ornate palace.
+Choose from Thai, Italian and Japanese for dinner, before heading to al fresco Aqua for a little more people-watching.
+The hotel itself is in the heart of the city, near the smartest malls and across the road from the Royal Bangkok Sports Club, home to the King’s inner-city golf course, polo grounds and racetrack.

-Two hotels in one, the riverside Shangri-La gives guests the option of a quiet utopia on one side or more sociable surroundings on the other.
-Regardless of where you stay, you’ll have easy access to a boat along the Chao Phraya and an entryway to the BTS Skytrain just a few metres away.
-Inside the hotel are luxe rooms with sunken tubs and floor-to-ceiling views of the waterway below.
-There are two separate pools, again offering quiet and sociable aesthetics respectively, while the Fitness Centre is a catch-all with complimentary classes, tennis courts and every weight machine you can think of.
-Nine different dining outlets will keep you sated, but the best is Salathip, a Thai restaurant housed in a traditional teak wood building with nightly traditional dance performances.
+This riverside residence is two hotels in one: a quiet utopia on one side, and more sociable surroundings on the other.
+Whichever one you choose to stay in, you’ll have easy access to a boat along the Chao Phraya and an entryway to the BTS Skytrain, a matter of metres away.
+Luxe rooms with sunken tubs have floor-to-ceiling views of the water below.
+There are two pools, similarly one quiet and one sociable, while the fitness centre is a catch-all with complimentary classes, tennis courts and every weight machine you could ask for.
+Of the nine dining outlets, our favourite is Salathip, a Thai restaurant housed in a traditional teak wood building, where traditional dance is performed nightly.

-One of the most stunning additions to the Bangkok skyline is the metallic spire of the Park Hyatt that reaches into the clouds like a beacon.
-Opened in 2017, the architectural marvel is a mocha limestone structure decked out with hanging art pieces.
-Within the hallowed halls is a saltwater infinity pool, a whisky room with 250 single malt options and a PAÑPURI-outfitted spa with the latest high-end treatments complete with steam and sauna facilities for all your aches and pains.
-The Hyatt is attached to the Central Embassy mall, situated along a stretch of road with high-end boutiques, restaurants and nightlife, all yours for the taking nearby.
+One of the most stunning additions to the Bangkok skyline is the metallic spire of the Park Hyatt, reaching into the clouds like a beacon.
+This architectural marvel is a mocha-coloured limestone shrine to luxury: decked out with hanging art pieces, it also embraces a saltwater infinity pool, a whisky room with 160 labels and a Pañpuri Organic Spa, with steam and sauna facilities to quell sightseeing-induced aches and pains.
+Attached to the Central Embassy mall, the hotel is a great bet if your bag is high-end boutiques, restaurants and nightlife, all yours for the taking nearby.

-Staying true to its worldwide reputation for luxury, the Waldorf Astoria Bangkok pampers its guests from the moment of arrival.
-A personal concierge takes care of everything you might need, from unpacking your bags and making restaurant reservations to unlocking access to high-end secret spots around the city.
-In addition to the 16th-floor infinity pool and soothing spa, there are six dining and drinking outlets, including the Bull and Bear with 55-day dry-aged steaks, The Brasserie with mouth-watering French mussels in The Brasserie and fizz in the rooftop Champagne Bar with endless views of the city’s unique skyline.
+Staying true to its worldwide reputation for luxury, the Waldorf Astoria Bangkok pampers its guests from the moment of arrival; a personal concierge takes care of everything you might need.
+In addition to the 16th-floor pool and soothing spa, there are six dining and drinking outlets, including the Bull & Bear with a menu featuring 55-day dry-aged steaks.
+Try also mouth-watering French mussels in The Brasserie and fizz in the rooftop Champagne Bar, admiring endless views of the city skyline.